-In addition to the AutoCAD Viewers O-Plan also provides the ability to view plans via a PostScript viewer.
-One of the plan-view options (option 5) in the Task Assignment menu is Print graph.
+In addition to the default text based viewer O-Plan also provides the ability to view plans via a PostScript viewer.
+One of the plan-view options in the Task Assignment menu is Plan View.
 This causes a PostScript picture of the current plan nodes and their order relationships to be printed on a PostScript printer.
 It is assumed that the Unix command lpr refers to such a printer by default.
 (That is, lpr is called without a -P argument to select a non-default printer.)